COVID-19 variant disrupts holiday travel but not shopping

 “This was unexpected,” United spokesperson Maddie King said of the variant’s effect on staffing.

-Globally, airlines scrapped about 2,200 flights as of Sunday morning, down from more than 2,800 cancellations the day before, FlightAware’s data showed.
+Globally, airlines scrapped more than 2,700 flights as of Sunday evening, nearing the more than 2,800 cancellations the day before, FlightAware’s data showed.
 The site does not say why flights were canceled.

-JetBlue scrapped 10% of its flights Sunday.
-Delta canceled 5% and United canceled 4%, according to FlightAware.
+JetBlue scrapped 11% of its flights Sunday.
+Delta and United both canceled 5%, according to FlightAware.
 The three airlines canceled more than 10% of their scheduled flights on Saturday.

 Mason Herlocker waited Sunday at Newark Liberty International Airport in New Jersey to pick up his girlfriend, who was coming in from Paris.
 Her flight was delayed for four hours.